A key step in building wealth is to stop letting money slip through your fingers. No amount is too small, every penny makes difference.

 If you’re curious as to where I found this money, keep reading…

 Got Rid of Cable.

-Cable and cell phone charges always consume a huge chunk of our income.
-Why?
-Because we crave entertainment; and I don’t know about you, but I’m totally over cable.
-In all honesty, I rarely use my iPhone to talk to people.
-I mainly use it for social media and internet trolling.
-I haven’t found a solution for reducing my cell phone charges yet (actually, I haven’t tried) but we cut cable service, and that saved us about $100 a month.
+Cable and cell phone charges always consume a huge chunk of our income because we crave entertainment.
+I’m in a place now where I’m totally over cable, so this was an easy break for me.
+I rarely use my iPhone to talk to people, but I do use it for social media and internet trolling.
+I haven’t found a solution for reducing my cell phone charges yet (actually, I haven’t tried) but since we cut cable service, we have a savings of about $100 a month.

 I started making all of my household cleaning products.
 In my quest for a chemical-free home, I would buy pre-made non-toxic products and call it good.
-These products are not cheap!
+However, these products are not cheap!
 I quit purchasing these items and invested in gallons of vinegar, baking soda, and other things to whip up my personalized products.
-I also began in research how to use common foods that are great for cleaning as well.
+I also began to research how to use common foods that are great for cleaning as well.
 The pay-off?
 A fresh-smelling, non-toxic home and savings of $60 per month.

 Use of Public Transportation.

 Here in Japan, there is so much to see and do.
-I love going downtown Tokyo.
+I love going to downtown Tokyo.
 What I don’t like is the cost of all the toll charges to get there.
-Don’t even get me started on what it costs to park!
+I won’t even get into what it costs to park!
 While I prefer NOT to take the train, it’s a cheaper way to travel.
 What helps make my train ride easier is avoiding peak traveling hours and holidays.
 I’ve saved about $150 a month.

 Reduced Money Spent on Gas.

 It’s unbelievable how much money I used to spend on gas traveling to and from work each day.
 I used to pay $50 a week on gas, but since I know work from home, I only gas up once every two weeks, bringing my savings to $140 a month.